Nintendo e-Reader: Pokémon Battle-e

 The Pokémon Battle-e Cards, when scanned into Pokémon Ruby or Sapphire, allowed the player to load up special trainers to battle or to get special berries.
 In Japan, the series was sold as six sets, each with a different theme, with 10 cards in each set (8 trainers, 1 berry, and 1 checklist), while in the US, the series was packaged together to have two themes per pack.
 In addition, 2 promo cards, 1 for each version, were packed in with the games.
 The cards are loaded into Ruby or Sapphire through the Mystery Events function once it is unlocked.

-Trainer Cards – When scanned and loaded into Ruby and Sapphire, a trainer would appear in a house in Mossdeep City.
-When the player battled the trainer, the Pokémon used in battle would not gain Exp. points, and the trainer would not earn any winnings, like in a Battle Tower or link battle.
-The checklist card in each set lists all the trainers for the theme of the set.

-Enigma Berries – When scanned and loaded into Ruby and Sapphire, a Special Berry would be set into the game.
-The first time an Enigma Berry card is scanned, the player gets the berry from Norman.
-When a new Enigma Berry card is scanned, all the Enigma Berries in the game change into the newly scanned one.
-An Enigma berry cannot leave the game it was scanned into, except through Diamond and Pearl's migration system.
-When the berry is transferred, it changes into "Enigma Berry", no matter what Enigma Berry it was before, and gains the ability to restore the HP of a Pokémon holding it if it was hit by a super effective attack.

-Eon Ticket – This card is seen as part of this set as it is scanned through the same method.
-See "Other" below for more info.

-Battle-e Cards – There were additional Battle-e card sets for Pokémon FireRed, LeafGreen and Emerald in Japan, however due to the e-Reader being discontinued in the US they were never released in other regions.
+There were additional Battle-e card sets for Pokémon FireRed, LeafGreen and Emerald in Japan, but due to the e-Reader being discontinued in the US they were never released in other regions.
 The e-Reader functionality was eventually removed from all non-Japanese versions of the games.

 Pokémon Colosseum

 In Pokémon Colosseum, there is a Colosseum at the back of Phenac City.
-There are 2 large doors, which in the English version lead to the same arena.
+There are two large doors, which in the English version lead to the same arena.
 In the Japanese version the right door goes to the arena, while the left door leads to a special e-Reader area where players can scan in extra cards to battle additional trainers and capture three more Shadow Pokémon.

 Pokémon Pinball: Ruby & Sapphire

 There were five cards that were released that were compatible with the Japanese version.
-These cards do not add any new features to the game, rather they merely tweak the difficulty levels or increase odds of certain events happening.
+These cards make minor tweaks to the gameplay, but do not add any new features.